-Here it is, the project I've been working on with a number of talented young (and not so young artists): Black Lives Matter - Skulls for Justice https://t.co/4qwY20a3S7— Gerry Conway (@gerryconway) June 9, 2020
+Here it is, the project I've been working on with a number of talented young (and not so young artists): Black Lives Matter - Skulls for Justice https://t.co/4qwY20a3S7— Gerry Conway Got the Shots and Lived (@gerryconway) June 9, 2020

 So far, Skulls for Justice has three shirts available for purchase on the T-shirt fundraising website Custom Ink, with each one detailing the artist behind the artwork in the description.
 The artist’s social media information also appears to be available on the shirts, although its not clear if that’s just for online watermarking purposes or not.

 Conway’s statement on the website further discusses his views on oppression against Black Americans.